 Tip 6: How to reapply sunscreen over makeup

 Start by applying sunscreen underneath your makeup.
-Wait a few minutes, then apply your foundations, tinted moisturizers, BB creams and other forms of makeup with an SPF.
+Wait a few minutes, then apply your foundation, tinted moisturizers, BB creams and other forms of makeup with an SPF.
 As stated earlier, SPF 30 is your safe bet, but SPF 15 in makeup will keep you safe.

-But in real life, most people are applying their makeup in the early morning hours (sometimes before the sun is up), so by the time the afternoon comes around when you might be enjoying the sunshine and outdoors, your SPF has long worn off.
+In real life, most people are applying their makeup in the early morning hours (sometimes before the sun is up), so by the time the afternoon comes around when you might be enjoying the sunshine and outdoors, your SPF has long worn off.
 But washing your face and reapplying makeup for UV protection is such a hassle.
 So what’s the alternative?

 Touch up your SPF with a loose powder or a compact that contains SPF right before you go outdoors.
 A lot of these powder foundations are made with SPF 15 and 30, so you’re safe for a brief excursion outside.

-Final note: Sunscreens expire, which means they become less effective overtime.
+Final note: Sunscreens expire, which means they become less effective over time.
 Be aware of the expiration dates on your sunscreen and replace them when necessary to ensure your skin is always protected.